Welcome to our homepage!

 This site is your source for water-resources information collected and interpreted by

+locations, and water-use data are collected throughout the area.
 We also maintain and monitor a network of real-time data-collection sites throughout the region.
 These hydrologic data and other data are used

 in research and hydrologic studies to describe the quantity, quality, and distribution of the area's water resources.

 The collection, analysis, and interpretation of these data are done in partnership with other federal, state and

 The USGS is surveying locations throughout the state to expand the network of sensors to collect data about storms that threaten coastal communities